regularjs/guide/en/getting-start/README.md

 #Hello Regular

-In this chapter, you will have your first component depend on regularjs, have a good time!
+In this chapter, you will create your first component using regularjs, have a good time!